qfpl/reflex-tutorial/blog/drafts/reflex/basics/behaviors.md

 This takes an initial value and an `Event` as input.
 The `Behavior` uses the initial value until the first firing of the input `Event`.
 After that, the `Behavior` has the value the `Event` had at the last time it fired.

+(We'll look at precisely what we mean by "after" in a moment)

 The use of the `MonadHold` typeclass constraint indicates that we're doing something that will have an effect on the behavior of the FRP network in future frames.
 Under the hood, `hold` is modifying the FRP network in order to add some state, so we can think of the `MonadHold` context as a builder for an FRP network.